 This time of year when green and white pumpkin seeds are abundant, roast them, toast them, or eat them in bar form to reap the nutrition benefits of pumpkin seeds.

-Plant-Based Protein – Pumpkin seeds are a good source of plant-based protein.
-Coming in at 12 grams of protein per cup, you can easily give any meal a protein boost by adding pumpkin seeds to it.
+Pumpkin seeds are a good source of plant-based protein.
+Coming in at 9 grams of protein per ounce, you can easily give any meal a protein boost by adding pumpkin seeds to it.

 I love the example of a grain bowl, because I’ll combine pumpkin seeds, hemp seeds, and quinoa along with other veggies to get a well-round, plant-based protein packed meal.
 While I do eat meat, I like a nice plant forward grain bowl a few times a week too.

-Pumpkin seeds contain 46% of the RDI for magnesium in a quarter cup — the perfect portion for snacking!
+Pumpkin seeds contain 54% of the RDA for magnesium in 1 ounce — the perfect portion for snacking!
 Stash them in your drawer at work for times when you’re feeling irritable and stressed and need a little magnesium boost!

-Iron – Iron is essential for blood production and specifically transportation of oxygen throughout the body.
-Pumpkin seeds contain 23% of our RDI of iron per ounce serving.
+Iron is essential for blood production and specifically transportation of oxygen throughout the body.
+Pumpkin seeds contain 14% of our RDA of iron per ounce serving.
 Women need more iron per day, and almost 10% of us are iron deficient.
 Adding pumpkin seeds to the diet on a regular basis is one thing we can do to prevent deficiency.

-Inadequate zinc levels are also associated with reduced sperm quality and an increased risk of infertility in men –with 14% of the RDI for zinc pumpkin seeds may be able to prevent deficiency.
+Inadequate zinc levels are also associated with reduced sperm quality and an increased risk of infertility in men –with over 20% of the RDA for zinc for men (and 28% for women), pumpkin seeds may be able to prevent deficiency.

-Fiber – Fiber is essential for healthy digestion and satiety, and something many of us also don’t get enough of on a daily basis.
-Pumpkin seeds contain 1.1 grams of fiber per ounce plus since they are easy to put on just about any meal or snack, you can easily add more fiber to what you are eating throughout the day.
+Fiber is essential for healthy digestion and satiety, and something many of us also don’t get enough of on a daily basis.
+Pumpkin seeds contain 1.7 grams of fiber per ounce plus since they are easy to put on just about any meal or snack, you can easily add more fiber to what you are eating throughout the day.